An official website of the United States government

 ARTICLE SEARCH

-During the month of November 2017, three Airmen received nonjudicial punishment under Article 15, Uniform Code of Military Justice, three Airmen were involuntarily separated and one Airman was administratively demoted.
-Commanders used the following actions as means of punishment, rehabilitation and
+During the month of December 2017, three Airmen received nonjudicial punishment under Article 15, Uniform Code of Military Justice and one Airman was involuntarily separated.
+Commanders used the following actions as means of punishment, rehabilitation, and maintaining good order and discipline.